jenkinsci/anchore-container-scanner-plugin/README.md

 Before getting started

-1. Anchore Engine must be installed within your environment, with its service API being accessible from all Jenkins workers.
-[Click here](https://github.com/anchore/anchore-engine) to get started with Anchore Engine
+1. Anchore must be installed within your environment, with its service API being accessible from all Jenkins workers.
+[Click here](https://docs.anchore.com/current/docs/deployment/) to get started with Anchore
-2. A docker registry must exist and be configured within Anchore Engine, as the plugin will be instructing the Anchore Engine to pull images from a registry.
+2. A docker registry must exist and be configured within Anchore, as the plugin will be instructing your Anchore deployment to pull images from a registry.
-3. All authentication credentials/Anchore Engine API endpoint information must be available as input to the plugin at configuration time.
+3. All authentication credentials/Anchore API endpoint information must be available as input to the plugin at configuration time.

-Once the plugin is installed, configure the plugin to interact with Anchore Engine in Jenkins global settings or at build time.
+Once the plugin is installed, configure the plugin to interact with Anchore in Jenkins global settings or at build time.

 ## Installation